tmbo/questionary/docs/source/pages/advanced.rst

   :meth:`~questionary.form`);

 * :attr:`~questionary.Question.unsafe_ask` on :class:`~questionary.Question`,
-  which is returrned by the various prompt functions (e.g. :meth:`~questionary.text`, :meth:`~questionary.checkbox`).
+  which is returned by the various prompt functions (e.g. :meth:`~questionary.text`, :meth:`~questionary.checkbox`).

 The caller must handle keyboard interrupts when these methods are called.